-KONE's financial position was strong at the end of December 2022.
+KONE's financial position was strong at the end of December 2023.

-Cash flow from operations (before financing items and taxes) during January-December 2022 declined from an exceptionally high level to EUR 754.7 million, due to the decline in operating income and increased net working capital.
+Cash flow from operations (before financing items and taxes) during January-December 2023 improved to EUR 1,485.2 million due to the increase in operating income and changes in net working capital.